-14 Please note that the use of the Annex 3 is not compulsory, the content of it is a minimum standard, to be considered in own templates in use, according to the national rules and the rules of the organisation.
+12 Please note that the use of the Annex 3 is not compulsory, the content of it is a minimum standard, to be considered in own templates in use, according to the national rules and the rules of the organisation.

-- general accounting provided inside the project partner organization; - archives; - maintenance, cleaning and repairs; - security; - IT systems (IT system support of an administrative nature, linked to the implementation of the operation); - communication (e.g. telephone, fax, internet, postal services, business cards); - bank charges for opening and administering the account or accounts where the implementation of an operation requires a separate account to be opened; - charges for transnational financial transactions.
+- insurance and taxes related to the buildings where the staff is located and to the equipment of the office (e.g. fire, theft insurances); - utilities (e.g. electricity, heating, water); - office supplies; - general accounting provided inside the project partner organization; - archives; - maintenance, cleaning and repairs; - security; - IT systems (IT system support of an administrative nature, linked to the implementation of the operation); - communication (e.g. telephone, fax, internet, postal services, business cards); - bank charges for opening and administering the account or accounts where the implementation of an operation requires a separate account to be opened; - charges for transnational financial transactions.